d-run/drun-docs/docs/zh/docs/en/blogs/2025/inside-vllm.md

 August 29, 2025

 In this post, I'll gradually introduce all of the core system components and advanced features that make up a modern high-throughput LLM inference system.
-In particular I'll be doing a breakdown of how vLLM [[1]](https://www.aleksagordic.com/blog/vllm#ref-1) works.
+In particular I'll be doing a breakdown of how [vLLM](https://github.com/vllm-project/vllm) works.

 This post is the first in a series.
 It starts broad and then layers in detail (following an inverse-pyramid approach) so you can form an accurate high-level mental model of the complete system without drowning in minutiae.